Free disability insurance quotes in minutes

 What affects long-term disability insurance costs?

-• Benefit period: Your benefit period (which means how long you’ll receive disability insurance payments) can be two, five, or 10 years, up to age 65, or for life.
+• Benefit period: Your benefit period (which means how long you can receive disability insurance payments) can be two, five, or 10 years, up to age 65, or for life.
 The longer the benefit period, the higher your rates.

 • Health: If you’re a smoker, or have asthma, diabetes, hypertension, or another condition that makes you more likely to become disabled later on, you’ll probably pay more for disability insurance.

-• Hobbies: If you have any risky hobbies, like skydiving, mountain climbing, or extreme sports, your rates will be higher to reflect the increased risk.
+• Hobbies: Risky hobbies, like skydiving, mountain climbing, or extreme sports, will lead to higher rates that reflect the increased risk.

-• Waiting period: Your policy’s waiting, or elimination period, is the time between when you become disabled and when you start receiving benefits.
+• Waiting period: Your policy’s waiting, or elimination period, is the time between when you’re first injured or get sick and when you start receiving benefits.
 A shorter waiting period means higher premiums.

 Since these factors are different for everyone, we recommend comparing disability insurance quotes to get a better idea of what you want in a policy and how much it will cost you.